285 FlaresTwitter6Facebook165Google+13StumbleUpon0Pin It Share101285 Flares×

 Haha – reading this question made us giggle.
 Aye, we do love our food.
 Truth is, we eat healthy most days when we are in London (save the endless tubs of Ben and Jerry’s ice cream that are devoured over weekends, but those don’t count right? ).

 We love our green smoothies and go through phases of juicing, but the only reason we don’t switch to a completely vegan or raw diet is because we firmly believe that experimenting with local food is the key to understanding a culture.
 It’s hard to think of Spain without jamon serrano, Brazil without steak, or Germany without bratwurst.
 We can’t help binging while travelling but we hit the gym with a vengeance on getting back.
+Want a sneak peak into our diet in London?
+Check out this post we published last week

 8) Any advice for the first time traveller?

 Clichéd as it may sound, if you feel like doing something, you should.
 If you love travelling (or for that matter the idea of travelling), you should make every possible effort to do so.
 You might have to sacrifice something or make compromises to travel, but as they say, nothing in life comes free.
-Like with any experience, it’s best to start small – maybe a weekend trip to a nearby place or a 4 day trip to the neighbouring country.
+As with any other experience, it’s best to start small – maybe a weekend trip to a nearby place or a 4 day trip to the neighbouring country.
 This will give you an idea of how much you enjoy travelling.

 Trust us when we say this – travelling to new places and meeting people from different cultures will give you a perspective to life that no text book can.
 It has taught us to be ambitious, confident, patient, sensitive, and above all, well-rounded people.
 In the words of Prophet Mohammed: Don’t tell me how educated you are, tell me how much you have travelled.
 Touché !